baileympearson/cs278-asgn5/README.md

 1. 10% error
 2. I would say an error rate of anything greater than 10 minutes over would be unacceptable especially if I have increased my walking distance to find a location with a shorter wait time.
 3. That's acceptable particularly during the beginning or end of lunch rush when the wait times are rapidly changing.

+# Requirements

+Here are the general requirements for my service:
+- Users should be able to enter the specific locations on campus that they care about and then only receive information about these locations
+- Users should be able to query about the wait at a specific location on campus
+- Users should be able to enter the actual wait time at a location
+-
+- Wait times should be saved so that estimates become more accurate with time.

+# Development Approach